Woodland Grove residents’ poem details their own unique experience of living with Parkinson’s

 World Parkinson’s Day poem

-Last year Aeren Kemp, Lifestyles Assistant at our Woodland Grove Care Home, and residents from the home who suffer from side effects of Parkinson’s disease, put together this poem.
+Last year Aeren Kemp, Lifestyles Assistant at our Woodland Grove Care Home in Loughton, and residents from the home who suffer from side effects of Parkinson’s disease, put together this poem.

 “Is that the one that shakes?” they say,